simonmichael/hledger_site/src/just.md

 $ alias j=just     # use a shorter j alias, etc.
 ```

+Note the example justfile will pass any additional command options/arguments to hledger,
+but currently you must avoid arguments containing spaces.
+So `just x -p '1/1 to tomorrow'` won't work (you could write `just x -p1/1totomorrow` instead).

 ## Interactive choosing

 `just --choose` will let you choose a command (AKA "recipe") interactively,